 Next, temporarily breaking your consistency stops people finding you too predictable.

-Being predictable risks boring customers and make you easier to ignore.
+Being predictable risks boring customers and makes you easier to ignore.
 So there’s value in occasionally being unpredictable, as long as it’s still true to your essence, purpose and values.
 Of course, this only works if you use it sparingly.
 Otherwise, you risk losing the benefits of being consistent.

 Lastly, acting out of character takes courage.
 It stretches you out of your comfort zone.
 Customers will usually value and respect you more for doing that.
 If the situation’s right.
 If it’s standing up for your purpose and values.
 It makes your brand seem more human.
 More credible.
 More trustworthy.